r74tech/docusaurus-plugin-panzoom/docs/docs/03-getting-started/02-configuration.md

 You can also pass any options supported by [@panzoom/panzoom](https://www.npmjs.com/package/@panzoom/panzoom) to the `zoom` configuration.

-For example, if you want to change the cursor style when hovering over the pan and zoon elements, you can do so like this:
+For example, if you want to change the cursor style when hovering over the pan and zoom elements, you can do so like this:

 ```js title="docusaurus.config.js"
 module.exports = {